-you interrupt the installation procedure and are ing to start over, try using fsck /dev/hd\$b in order clean up the disk.
+If you interrupt the installation procedure and are going to start over, try using fsck /dev/hdØb in order to clean up the disk.
 Then start again from Step 1.

-r more information, refer to the description of the $\underline{ck}$ program, which is described in the Checking and eaning Up Files section in Chapters 4 and 10.
+For more information, refer to the description of the $\underline{fsck}$ program, which is described in the Checking and Cleaning Up Files section in Chapters 4 and 10.